Hoobastank: Is This the Day? (2009–2010)

 Hoobastank announced on Twitter that they were recording an acoustic album on September 2, 2009.

 On October 30, they covered the song "Ghostbusters" for Halloween, and a music video was released on their official YouTube channel.

 The band released Live from the Wiltern in December 8, which was available exclusively through iTunes.

 On January 19, 2010, Hoobastank issued a new song, "We Are One", as part of a compilation from Music for Relief in support of the Haiti earthquake crisis.
 On February 12, they released another new track, "Never Be Here Again", as part of the AT&T Team USA Soundtrack.

 In May, the band announced that they would perform an acoustic live tour of Japan.
 On August 4, they released an acoustic album in Japan only, titled Is This the Day?

 Fight or Flight (2011–2015)

-On April 5, 2012, the band announced on Twitter that their then-new album would be titled Fight or Flight.
+In April 2012, the band announced their fifth studio album, Fight or Flight.
 On May 3, they revealed the first single, "This Is Gonna Hurt", and the album came out on September 11.
 To promote it, two more singles, "Can You Save Me?" and "Incomplete", accompanied by a touring music video and a lyric video, respectively, were issued.